Dardeep/Loan-Default-Prediction-3/README.md

-# Loan Default Prediction Project
+# Loan Default Prediction 3 - Logistic Regression vs Gradient Boosting

-This project focuses on building a robust predictive model to identify loan defaults.
-Using Gradient Boosting as the final model, the goal was to maximize the recall for defaults (Class 1) while maintaining a balance with precision and overall model performance.
+This project showcases a comparative analysis of Logistic Regression and Gradient Boosting models for predicting loan defaults.
+The primary goals were to evaluate the effectiveness of these models, address class imbalance challenges, and determine the best techniques for handling skewed data and feature scaling.
+Additionally, the project compares different imbalancing techniques, such as SMOTE, undersampling, and class weights, to optimize model performance and achieve the highest possible recall for defaults (Class 1).
 The project includes data preprocessing, exploratory data analysis (EDA), feature engineering, model selection, and hyperparameter tuning.

 ---